Cream of Sardines with Smoked Salmon and Capers

 Locally-sourced fish from the Gulf of California appear in a stellar selection of dishes such as grilled rocket and roasted totaoaba with airy rice foam and bisque.

-Best Canned Sardines
+Choosing the Best Canned Sardines

 When it comes to making this recipe, the key is quality ingredients.
 Use the very best sardines you can find.
 Although my fellow North Americans might argue that Canadian sardines–which include brands such as Brunswick–are the best in the world, in my opinion canned sardines from Portugal and Spain are truly exceptional.